mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![screenshot of #boardingpass on instagram](/img/sunburnt-country/boardingpassposts.png) *This happens a lot*

 ### Surely you wouldn't
-Of course, when they messaged me, 𝖍𝖔𝖌𝖌𝖊 𝖒𝖔𝖆𝖉𝖊 wasn't _actually_ asking me to hack the former Prime Minister.
+Of course, my friend wasn't _actually_ asking me to hack the former Prime Minister.

 <br/>
 <br/>